MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/plan-external-collaboration.md

 ##### Information barriers

-Users who are not allowed to communicate per information barrier policies can’t be part of shared channel.
+Users who are not allowed to communicate per [information barrier](/microsoftteams/information-barriers-in-teams) policies can't be part of shared channel.
 Information barrier policies are only effective for users in the host organization.
-If users are external participants in another organization’s shared channel, information barrier policies don’t apply. eDiscovery
+If users are external participants in another organization's shared channel, information barrier policies don't apply. eDiscovery

 Admins can perform searches for all users in the channel.
 All channels, including the shared channel, are discoverable.
 All message data in the channel regardless of who added the data is discoverable by the compliance admin.

 ##### Legal hold

 Admins can place channel-only members from the host organization who are not a part of the team on hold.
-They can also place the entire team on hold.
+They can also [place the entire team on hold](/MicrosoftTeams/legal-hold).
 Admins cannot place an external participant on hold.

 ##### Audit logs

-All the actions performed for existing audit events are audited in shared channels.
+All the actions performed for [existing audit events](/microsoft-365/compliance/detailed-properties-in-the-office-365-audit-log) are audited in shared channels.

 ## Related topics